 EDUCATE YOUR FAMILY.
 You should educate yourself and your family about sexual abuse.
 Talk to your children about appropriate physical contact, and be sure to tell them that it is okay if they don’t do everything that adults ask them to do.

 For more information about SNAP and to browse resources for survivors of priest abuse, visit their website.

-Catholic Church Sexual Abuse in California
+Catholic Church Sexual Abuse Cases in California

 The Los Angeles Archdiocese’s sex scandals go back all the way to 1968 and beyond.
 For decades, the Catholic Church of California has struggled with allegations of clergy sex abuse of children as young as four years old.
 Recent clergy sex abuse settlements in the news include:

 June 2003: The Diocese of San Bernardino agreed to pay more than $2 million to two former altar boys who claimed to be sexually abused thousands of times by a priest at Our Lady of the Assumption Catholic Church in San Bernardino in the early 1980’s.
 LA Times

 June 2005: The Archdiocese of San Francisco agreed to pay $21.2 million to 15 people who were molested by five clergymen, including one priest who was involved in drafting the 2002 “zero tolerance” policy toward clergy abuse.
 San Francisco Chronicle